 How do these digital math escape rooms work?

 Each escape room consists of 5 puzzles.
 In each puzzle there are 4 questions to answer.
 Once students answer the 4 questions, they find their answers in the answer choices grid.
 This will generate a 4-letter code.
 Entering that code into the answer box on the Form will unlock the lock.
 There are 5 locks to unlock in each escape room activity.
+Each escape room is set with response validation, giving students the instant feedback they love and eliminating your need to grade.

-Check out some digital math escape rooms:
+Browse digital math escape rooms:

 Adding and Subtracting Integers Digital Math Escape Room

-Slope Digital Math Escape Room
+Fraction Review Digital Math Escape Room

 GCF and LCM Digital Math Escape Room